 - Cajun Seasoning: Use your favorite brand of cajun seasoning blend.
 Some are spicier than others, but most are at least a little bit spicy from the inclusion of cayenne pepper.
 Look for “Slap Ya Mama” cajun seasoning at your local store or online, or I’ve had great results with McCormick seasoning.

 - Rice: Any type of white rice will work in this recipe.
 I like either Basmati rice or Calrose white rice.
 Regular long or medium grain rice is fine too.
-Rinse your rice well before adding.
+Rinse your rice well before adding it.

 - Low Sodium Chicken Broth: I like to use low sodium in this recipe because we’re adding a lot of salt with the cajun seasoning and sausage.
 You can always adjust the seasoning at the end.